bluecapesecurity/PWF/README.md

 * Create a snapshot of the VM's memory: `vboxmanage debugvm <VM_UUID> dumpvmcore --filename win10-mem.raw`

 2.3) Take an image of the VM disk
-* Unpause / Resume the VM
-* Shutdown the Windows VM (this ensures updates from memory are written to the  system)

 *VMWare disk image acquisition*
 * Locate the VMDK split files in the VM's directory.
 These are all files ending with *.vmdk*.